Pittsburgh Penguins (10-6-1) at Washington Capitals (9-5-4)

 NHL Hockey: Thursday, February 25, 2021 at 7:00 pm (Capital One Arena)

 The Line: Washington Capitals -110 / Pittsburgh Penguins -110 --- Over/Under: 6.5 Click to Get Latest Betting Odds

 TV: TVAS, NBCSWA, ATTSN-PT Stream live sports and exclusive originals on ESPN+.
 Sign up now!

-The Pittsburgh Penguins and Washington Capitals meet Tuesday in NHL action at the Capital One Arena.
+The Pittsburgh Penguins and the Washington Capitals meet in NHL action from Capital One Arena on Thursday night.

 The Pittsburgh Penguins will look to build on their 3-2 win over the Caps in their last outing.
 Bryan Rust, Jake Guentzel and Sidney Crosby all have 15 points with each logging 6 goals and 9 assists while Evgeni Malkin and Teddy Blueger each have 11 points with Malkin putting up 4 goals and 7 assists and Blueger has 3 goals with 8 assists.
 Kris Letang has 10 points with 8 assists as well this season for the Penguins.
 Tristan Jarry has a 6-6 mark with a 3.18 GAA while Casey DeSmith has 4 wins and a 2.84 GAA in 6 appearances this season.